 Tanzania Satellite Map

 Tanzania is part of the African Great Lakes region (Rift Valley Lakes).
-Lake Victoria is Africa’s largest lake, the second largest freshwater lake by area, and a source of the Nile.
-Also, Tanzania is home to the world’s second deepest lake, which is Lake Tanganyika in the west.
+Lake Victoria is Africa’s largest lake, the second-largest freshwater lake by area, and a source of the Nile.
+Also, Tanzania is home to the world’s second-deepest lake, which is Lake Tanganyika in the west.
 Finally, Lake Nyasa (Lake Malawi) is 350 miles in length found in southwest Tanzania.
 Overall, the Serengeti Plain spans the northern region of Tanzania and is home to the second-largest terrestrial mammal migration in the world.
-It’s the site of around 1.5 million wildebeest migration, which makes it one of the Seven Natural Wonders of Africa and a natural travel wonder of the world.
+It’s the site of around 1.5 million wildebeest migrations, which makes it one of the Seven Natural Wonders of Africa and a natural travel wonder of the world.